 The Remuneration Committee analysed the remuneration position of the CEO using specific benchmarks with peer companies comparable with Snam in terms of size and complexity.
-Since the position was found to be below the market median values, particularly with regard to the short-term variable component, the Committee therefore noted and illustrated to the Board of Directors the opportunity to consider, in the future, an adjustment.
+Since the position was found to be below the market median values, particularly with regard to the shortterm variable component, the Committee recommended an adjustment be considered.

+The Board of Directors acknowledged the recommendation.
 For Managers with Strategic Responsibilities, the guidelines confirm a remuneration structure adequately balanced between a fixed component consistent with the responsibilities assigned and a variable component defined within the maximum limits and designed to link remuneration to performance.